manymoments/manymoments.github.io/_posts/2023-07-22-agreeemnt-on-a-core-set.md

 ### Getting ACS with a constant expected number of rounds

-We do not know how to get $O(1)$ expected round complexity using O(n) binary agreements and it seems that the observation above is a natural barrier when using a linear number of independent instances.
+We do not know how to get $O(1)$ expected round complexity using a linear number of binary agreements in the information theoretic setting and it seems that the observation above is a natural barrier when using a linear number of independent binary agreement instances.

 We note that back in 1994, BKR94 did claim that using techniques of Ben-Or and El-Yaniv (BOEY03) it is possible to get $O(1)$ expected round complexity.
 However, the [2003 paper](https://csaws.cs.technion.ac.il/~rani/papers/interactive-consistency.pdf) from Ben-Or and El-Yaniv does not mention ACS at all.
 Moreover,  while BOEY03 solves several important multi-valued agreement problems, we are not aware of any direct way to use them to solve ACS.